zxphistory/WSDL/README.md

 # WSDL
 This ia an implementation of paper
-`Weak to Strong Detector Learning for Simultaneous Classification and Localization'
+`Weak to Strong Detector Learning for Simultaneous Classification and Localization', which is under review.

+an arXiv version is available at:

+@article{zhang2017ensemble,
+  title={Ensemble of Part Detectors for Simultaneous Classification and Localization}, author={Zhang, Xiaopeng and Xiong, Hongkai and Lin, Weiyao and Tian, Qi}, journal={arXiv preprint arXiv:1705.10034}, year={2017}
+}

 installation
 1. Compile matconvnet toolbox using cnn_wsddn_compilenn: (see the options in http://www.vlfeat.org/matconvnet/install/